oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 An email with the todo report
 </figcaption>

 The email is not formatted yet.
-But it’s neat that you can call an API, create a message, and email it without writing any code.
+But it's neat that you can call an API, create a message, and email it without writing any code.

 There is one last step left before we make the message look pretty.
 The step is to make this flow run automatically.